25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 Play pin the cherry on the ice cream cone.
 Create an ice cream sundae bar loaded with favorite toppings.

 To prevent melting, place scoops of ice cream onto a cookie sheet several hours before the party.
-Place in freezer for 20 minutes or more.
+Place it in the freezer for 20 minutes or more.

-If another layer of ice cream is needed, lay down waxed paper between layers of scoops.
+If another layer of ice cream is needed, place waxed paper between layers of scoops.
 Keep them in the freezer until immediately before eating.

-Turn balloons into waffles cones by rolling brown craft paper into cone shapes and attach them to ice-cream-colored balloons with glue or tape.
+Turn balloons into waffle cones by rolling brown craft paper into cone shapes and attach them to ice-cream-colored balloons with glue or tape.

 17. Put on a Fun and Wild Jungle Party